Tag: vaporization

 Lava Bomb

 What you see above is a homemade lava bomb.
 To systematically study what happens when groundwater meets lava, scientists melted basalt and created their own meter-scale explosion-on-demand.
-Inside the container, Keep reading
+Inside the container, they can inject water and observe the resulting dynamics.

 Different Kinds of Boiling

 When you put a pot of water on to boil, you probably don’t give much thought to the process.
-In our daily lives, we pretty much only see one kind Keep reading
+In our daily lives, we pretty much only see one kind of boiling: the sort where lots of small bubbles form on a hot surface and then rise.
+That’s nucleate boiling (top image), and it’s typical when you have a surface close to the boiling point of a liquid.

 A Star Drop